 c.
-Transfer of all or substantially all assets, which in effect results in the sale of the company of stockholders.
+Transfer of all or substantially all assets, which in effect results in the sale of the company Any proposed transfer of all or substantially all the assets of GT Capital would be subject to the approval of 2/3 of the issued and outstanding capital stock, after due notice on the proposed amendment is distributed in the form of a Definitive Information Statement to all shareholders through the Exchange, the GT Capital website and GT Capital's stock and transfer agent.

-Any proposed transfer of all or substantially all the assets of GT Capital would be subject to the approval of 2/3 of the issued and outstanding capital stock, after due notice on the proposed amendment is distributed in the form of a Definitive Information Statement to all shareholders through the Exchange, the GT Capital website and GT Capital's stock and transfer agent.
+- 3) Does the company observe a minimum of 21 business days for giving out of notices of the AGM where items to be resolved by shareholders are taken up?
+Yes. - a.
+Date of sending out notices: March 11, 2016 - b.
+Date of Annual/Special Stockholders' Meeting: May 11, 2016 - 4) State, if any, questions and answers during the Annual/Special Stockholders' Meeting: At the last Annual Stockholders' Meeting held on May 11, 2016, a stockholder inquired whether the Corporation will be venturing in other sectors to optimize its performance.
+President Bautista stated that it was a great risk for a conglomerate to expand beyond its core competencies.
+The Corporation has always been consistent with its business model of having global business partners who are experts in their industries.
+The stockholder made a follow-up question and inquired as to the Corporation's strategy in identifying other areas for investment.
+The Chairman replied that the Corporation has to be cautious in going beyond its areas of competence and that there is still room for growth in the industries of its component companies.
+Nevertheless, it is constantly looking for opportunities to invest in other industries outside its core competencies. - 5) Results of Annual/Special Stockholders' Meeting's Resolutions: All matters submitted to a vote of the stockholders were duly approved. - 6) Date of publishing of the result of the votes taken during the most recent AGM for all resolutions: May 12, 2016.

-- 3) Does the company observe a minimum of 21 business days for giving out of notices of the AGM where items to be resolved by shareholders are taken up? - a.
-Date of sending out notices: March 26, 2015 - b.
-Date of Annual/Special Stockholders' Meeting: May 11, 2015 - 4) State, if any, questions and answers during the Annual/Special Stockholders' Meeting: No questions were asked during the 2015 Annual Stockhoders' Meeting. - 5) Results of Annual/Special Stockholders' Meeting's Resolutions: All matters submitted to a vote of the stockholders were duly approved. - 6) Date of publishing of the result of the votes taken during the most recent AGM for all resolutions: May 12, 2015. - (e) Modifications
+(e) Modifications